Goals for Education | Monitoring State Policies

 Tracks and reports progress on implementation of college- and career-readiness standards and related reforms across 15 states.
 Based on this research, SREB staff support these states through reports, meetings and technical assistance.

-The alignment of instructional materials report notes Florida’s strong efforts in the areas of establishing conventions for developing, reviewing and selecting aligned instructional materials; supporting local efforts to use high-quality, standards-aligned instructional materials; and using data to continuously improve state efforts.
+The report notes Florida’s strong efforts in the areas of establishing conventions for developing, reviewing and selecting aligned instructional materials; supporting local efforts to use high-quality, standards-aligned instructional materials; and using data to continuously improve state efforts.

 In July 2016, project staff facilitated a meeting of state education agency leaders to discuss findings and implications of the Benchmarking State Implementation of College- and Career-Readiness Standards: Professional Learning reports.
-Six participants from Florida attended the meeting.
+Six stakeholders from Florida attended.

 Career and Technical Education